gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

       `["echo", "Foo"]`, the command `echo Foo` will be run.
     - `run_on_error` (optional) : If set to true, this hook will run even if a previous hook hit an error, or in the case of "after" hooks, if the Terraform command hit an error.
 Default is false.
-    - `init_from_module` and `init`: This is not an argument, but a special name you can use for hooks that run during initialization.
+    - `init-from-module` and `init`: This is not an argument, but a special name you can use for hooks that run during initialization.
 There are two stages of initialization: one is to download [remote configurations](https://terragrunt.gruntwork.io/use-cases/keep-your-terraform-code-dry/) using `go-getter`; the other is [Auto-Init](https://terragrunt.gruntwork.io/docs/features/auto-init/), which configures the backend and downloads provider plugins and modules.
-If you wish to execute a hook when Terragrunt is using `go-getter` to download remote configurations, name the hook `init_from_module`.
+If you wish to execute a hook when Terragrunt is using `go-getter` to download remote configurations, name the hook `init-from-module`.
 If you wish to execute a hook when Terragrunt is using terraform `init` for Auto-Init, name the hook `init`.